swapnilxi/Company-Comparision/backend/routes/README.md

 # FastAPI Routes Structure

-This directory contains the organized route files for the Company Comparison API, following FastAPI best practices for route organization.
+This directory contains the organized route files for the AI Analyst for Startup and Enterprise Evaluation API, following FastAPI best practices for route organization.

 ## Route Organization

 ### `/routes/analysis.py`

 Contains all analysis-related endpoints:

 - `POST /api/find-comparables` - Main endpoint for finding comparable companies
 - `POST /api/analyze` - Analyze a company based on name and website
 - `POST /api/comparable` - Find comparable companies based on description